sitewhere/sitewhere/README.md

 SiteWhere is an industrial-strength open source IoT Application Enablement Platform that facilitates the ingestion, storage, processing, and integration of device data at massive scale.
-SiteWhere is based on a modern microservices architecture and has been designed from the ground up for reliable, high throughput, low latency processing and dynamic scalability using technologies such as Apache Kafka and Docker.
+The platform is based on a modern microservices architecture and has been designed from the ground up for reliable, high throughput, low latency processing and dynamic scalability.
+SiteWhere takes advantage of proven technologies such as Apache Kafka and Docker in order to scale efficiently to the loads expected in large IoT projects.
+Rather than using a monolithic architecture, SiteWhere embraces a completely distributed approach using microservices to allow scaling at the component level so that the system may be tailored to the customer use case.

 ![SiteWhere Administration](http://sitewhere.io/docs/en/2.0.EA1/_images/vue-user-interface.png "SiteWhere Administration")

-SiteWhere has been designed from the ground up to take advantage of the latest technologies in order to scale efficiently to the loads expected in large IoT projects.
-Rather than using a monolithic architecture, SiteWhere embraces a completely distributed approach using microservices to allow scaling at the component level so that the system may be tailored to the customer use case.
-The system is built with a framework approach using clearly defined APIs so that new technologies can easily be integrated as the IoT ecosystem evolves.
+The SiteWhere microservices are built with a framework approach using clearly defined APIs so that new technologies can easily be integrated as the IoT ecosystem evolves.
 The remainder of this document covers the core technologies used by SiteWhere and how they fit together to build a comprehensive system.